Innovative use of carbon dioxide for sustainable supermarket refrigeration

 Ina came to LSBU in 2001 from her native Guadeloupe.
 With a background in refrigeration and mechanical engineering, she completed a building services course and then an MSc in Sustainable Energy systems as she was keen to contribute to reducing global warming greenhouse gasses.
 Professor Graeme Maidment, who teaches in the Department of Urban Engineering and founded the Centre for Refrigeration and Air Conditioning in 1999, invited her to consolidate her background and skills by doing a PhD in Sustainable Refrigeration supported by a grant from the Engineering and Physics Science Research Council (EPSRC).

-Ina Colombo had previously secured job placement as energy manager at the House of Commons, and had had worked at AMEC, the engineering consultancy, as a building services project manager.
+Ina Colombo had previously secured job placement as energy manager at the House of Commons, and had worked at AMEC, the engineering consultancy, as a building services project manager.
 She later became sustainability consultant with the Building Design Partnership (BDP), an international practice of architects, engineers, urbanists and designers.

 Now an executive member of the Institute of Refrigeration, Dr Colombo is shaping a young engineer network through workshops.
 She invites PhD students to demonstrate their projects and industry experts to give presentations.
 Speed networking events enable students to interact with experts from different fields.